Lower back and leg pain exercises are for the patient with a herniated disc.

 Then generally the pain starts to lessen as you do the exercises.

 Wrap an ice pack in a tea towel, and put it on your back, probably best lying on your side, for about 30 minutes.
-Follow it with a hot shower or hot pack for a short time, say ten minutes; don't bath.
+Follow it with a hot shower or heated pack for a short time, say ten minutes.
+Stay out of the bath.

 I call it cold-hot therapy.